Library Media Center

 What About Will, by Ellen Hopkins

-Trace's relationship with his older brother Will become increasingly complicated after Will suffers a traumatic brain injury and becomes addicted to pain pills.
+Trace's relationship with his older brother Will becomes increasingly complicated after Will suffers a traumatic brain injury and becomes addicted to pain pills

 Liar & Spy, by Rebecca Stead